agoravoting/election-orchestra-puppet/README.md

 This occurs if you attempt to run a tally for an election with 0 votes.
 If this happens you must restart eorchestra and also kill any verificatum processes.

+* The following messages appears in eolog:

+    File "./tally_election/performer_jobs.py", line 391, in verify_and_publish_tally
+      raise TaskError(dict(reason="invalid tally proofs")) TaskError

+See the next point

+* General out of memory errors

+  Verificatum may be killed by the kernel when it is using too much memory.
+This may show up in the eolog output with the unexpected message

+  "Killed"

+  as output for some os subprocess call by election orchestra.
+To diagnose this, inspect the kernel log, for example in ubuntu:

+  vi /var/log/kern.log

+  The following example shows that the kernel killed verificatum:

+  Oct  6 23:08:58 wadobo-auth1 kernel: [527984.864767] Out of memory: Kill process 8734 (java) score 660 or sacrifice child
+  Oct  6 23:08:58 wadobo-auth1 kernel: [527984.864799] Killed process 8734 (java) total-vm:5702824kB, anon-rss:908308kB, file-rss:0kB

 ### Problems with SSL certificates